EliahKagan/weighted-intervals/ALGORITHM.md

 For *j = 0*, the cost is 0, the predecessor is *nil*, and the boolean value indicating if it is to be included is *false*.

-This is a compact way of storing the solution.
+This is a compact way of storing the full solution.
 Enumerating the elements of the solution still requires another pass, but this pass just reads off the results, rather than recomputing anything.
-(In particular, values of *p(j)* need neither be recomputed nor computed ahead of time.)
+(In particular, values of *p(j)* need neither be recomputed nor all computed and stored ahead of time.)
 Then, after all subproblems are solved, the path back through the &ldquo;predecessors,&rdquo; starting at *n*, can be followed, and the subset of intervals that appear along the path and whose boolean values indicate they are to be included can be constructed.

 This now resembles an algorithm for finding an optimal path in a graph.
 Choosing between including and not including an interval (in the first pass)